 What is It?

 The first thing your product copy needs to address is what exactly the product is.
-If the customer is looking for a specific product, this is the first thing that they want answered.
+If the customer is looking for a specific product, this is the first thing that they want to be answered.

 For new products, they want to know what exactly it is and why they should be interested.